nilo-labs/.github/profile/README.md

 ## Vision

-Our long-term vision is to grow Nilo Labs into a space for innovation, experimentation, and impactful software development.
+Our long-term vision is to grow Nellow Labs into a space for innovation, experimentation, and impactful software development.

 ---